ansys/pyaedt/doc/source/Resources/Contributing.rst

 Spelling and Code Style
 ~~~~~~~~~~~~~~~~~~~~~~~
-If you are using Linux or Mac OS, run check spelling and coding style with:
+If you are using Linux or Mac OS, run spelling and coding style checks with:

 .. code::